allmarkedup/slotify/README.md

 ➡️ <a href="https://example.com" data-controller="clicker">Example website</a>
 ```

-Any options provided to the helper are 'smart-merged' with slot value options using the [Phlex `mix` helper](https://www.phlex.fun/sgml/helpers#mix) which allows for class names and data attribute options to be combined as token lists rather than overwritten when merged.
+Any options provided to the helper are 'smart-merged' with slot value options using the [Phlex `mix` helper](https://www.phlex.fun/sgml/helpers#mix) to ensure token list options (such as class names) are properly combined instead of being overwritten.

 ```erb
 <%= content_tag :h1, title, class: "text-xl", id: "headline" %> <!-- options here are merged with slot value options -->